-As of September 30, 2020, Cardiol's working capital was \$21,598,494.
-Based on current projections, Cardiol believes that this amount is sufficient to meet its planned development activities for more than 12 months.
+As of March 31, 2020, Cardiol's working capital was \$11,562,610.
+Based on current projections, Cardiol believes that this amount is sufficient to meet its planned development activities for more than 12 months as described in the "Outlook" section above.